stijnbernards/NodeMCU-Lua-Boilerplate/README.md

 # Lua NodeMCU Project Boilerplate

 This is a reference project for NodeMCU Lua development.
-It aims to help starting developers with NodeMCU development and Lua code style.
+It aims to help developers with NodeMCU module development setup.
 This repository contains a few helper scripts and tools which I like to use during development for my ESP-32 modules.
 The tools are not yet fully defined and I'm still working on a better local development environment for NodeMCU.
 So all PR's are welcome.